xianms/neutron-vpnaas/doc/specs/vpn-ovn.rst

 This blueprint covers the support for VPNaaS with OVN networking by adding a new centralized VPNaaS agent on a group of HA nodes.
-The new VPN agent will create a namespace on the node and connect the namespace with the OVN distributed logical router, and run the Swan process in the namespace.
+The new VPN agent will create a namespace on the node and a transit network.
+It also adds two ports in the transit network, one port connects the transit with the OVN distributed logical router, another port connects the namespace with transit network.
+The IPsec VPN traffic flow reach to namepsace via the transit network and send back.
+The agent also run the Swan process in the namespace to encrypt or decrypt the IPsec traffic flow.

 Problem Description
 ===================